DanielEstrada1/Switch-Script-Controller/README.md

 - [pro micro] (or compatible) *Note you might want to find a version with the pins pre soldered if you are not able to solder them yourself
 - [ftdi usb to uart] (or other uart device) *Pins need to be soldered for this one as well
 - usb cables (both use [micro usb])
-- wires (can use dupont wires or shorter jumper wires on a breadboard)
+- wires (can use dupont wires or shorter jumper wires on a breadboard) I used [these](https://a.co/d/g2ouoll) and [these](https://a.co/d/6faDum1) but you only need one.
+I'd recommend the shorter jumper cables for the breadboard to keep things clean
-- breadboard to assemble everthing on
+- breadboard to assemble everthing on.
+I used [these](https://a.co/d/7jASLaS)

 The following aren't necessary but useful depending on how you want to set up the arduino.
 Each link is what I used for my setup
 - [button] (for making flashing easier)
-- [buzzer] (used for alerts like when the script finishes)
+- [buzzer] (used for alerts like when the script finishes however at the moment there is no code to activate it)
 - [USB C to A Adapter] (used for connecting the pro micro to the switch in handheld mode)

 [pro micro]: https://amzn.to/3rpb36r